AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### `virtual` base `class`es

-`virtual` base `class`es with no default constructor are painful to work with for derived `class` authors because they need to magically know about, understand the meaning of and provide for the `virtual` base `class`'s arguments.
+`virtual` base `class`es with no default constructor are painful to work with because the `virtual` base `class`'s arguments are invisible.

 ## Operators

 ### Item 5: Be wary of user-defined conversion functions

-Implicit conversions where information can be lost is possible in C++.
-Conversions like `int` to `short` are allowed.
-However, when new function types are created, they have more control because the author can choose to not provide the functions compilers use for implicit conversions.
-There are two kinds of functions to worry about.
+Implicit conversions do not guard against information loss.
+Conversions with user-defined types are possible too.
+The two functions that can convert to/from a user-defined type are:

-- implicit type conversion operators
+- Implicit type conversion operators
-- single-argument constructors
+- Single-argument constructors

-These types of functions should be avoided\!
+These functions should be avoided!

 #### Implicit type conversion operators